pharquissandas/RISC-V-Team19/personal_statements/Personal Statement - Fangnan Tan.md

 - Ensured that the final single-cycle CPU correctly implemented all required RV32I behaviours and executed the reference programs without errors.
 - Completed and corrected the preliminary pipelined design by integrating the four pipeline registers, extending the hazard unit with stalling and flushing, and resolving structural inconsistencies.
 - Performed the majority of debugging for both CPU versions, using systematic waveform tracing to identify architectural and timing bugs.
-- Fixed issues in the testbench and build scripts (including `doit` and `compile.sh`), restoring a functional automated verification flow.
+- Fixed issues in the testbench and build scripts (including `doit` and `assemble.sh`), restoring a functional automated verification flow.
 - Implemented the F1 starting-light program and used it to drive early validation of the processor.
 - Diagnosed and corrected memory-map and memory-size problems that caused reference-program failures, enabling all tests to run correctly.
 - Ultimately brought both the single-cycle and pipelined RV32I processors to a fully verified state, passing the F1 test, the `pdf.asm` program, and all five tests in `tb/asm`.